vnworkday/common/README.md

 ## ⚠️ Pre-commit ⚠️

-Make sure you have already run `make lint` before committing your code.
+Make sure you have successfully run `make lint` before committing your code.
 This will ensure that your code is properly formatted and linted.